Thermal Operations in general are not memoryless: Average work extraction

+We now formulate a protocol that has been constructed so as to achieve an optimal average work extraction (that is, equal exactly to the free energy difference, as in Eq.~\eqref{eq:avgwork}).
+The protocol consists of three stages.
+In stages~(I) and~(III) we perform only level transformations (whence stage~(I) ends exactly at the first thermalization and stage~(III) begins immediately after the last thermalization), while the intermediate stage consists of a sequence of small level transformations interlaced with full thermalizations (i.e.\ with $\lambda = 1$ in Eq.~\eqref{eq:partial-thermalization-gamma}).

-The evolution of the desired process, in the beginning, and in the end, is determined solely by level transformations (stage I and III), while in the middle it is dictated by both level transformations and full thermalizations in every step (stage II).
-More explicitly, we have the following scenario (see Fig. \ref{fig:average-work}): \begin{enumerate}[align=left] \item [I.] Level transformation raises the excited energy level from $E_0$ to $E(p^{\mathrm{in}})$, while keeping the state constant. \item [II.]
-The total energy increment (in stage II) is equal to $E(\rho^{\mathrm{in}})-E(\rho^{\mathrm{out}})$, and in each step it is given by
+More explicitly, we have the following scenario (see Fig.~\ref{fig:average-work}): \begin{enumerate}[align=left] \item [I.] Level transformation raises the excited energy level from $E_0$ to $E(p_{\mathrm{IN}})$ while keeping the state constant. \item [II.]
+The total energy increment (in stage (II)) is equal to $E(p_{\mathrm{IN}})-E(p_{\mathrm{OUT}})$, and in each step, it is given by a~constant value